riefkyiqbalm/AC_Monitoring_System/README.md

   - Past performance does not indicate future results
   - Creator assumes no liability for the kind of damage
   - Consult a maintenance enginner for maintenance deccision
+  - The model in frist image was made by myself

 By using this resource, you agree to use it solely for learning purposes.